Department of Education and Culture

 Recently, the importance of moral education has become a major topic of discussion.
 In this class, students will deepen their understanding of moral education by focusing on examples (social issues, for example) that could serve as material for lessons on morality while exploring the fundamental question of "what is morality?"
 One of the goals is to be able to write a teaching plan that will be conveyed to the reader.

-Career design and education
+Career development and education

 Observation training